ramanathanlab/genslm/README.md

 # Gene Transformer

-Fine tuning transformer language models for the generation of synthetic sequences
+Transformer language models for the generation of synthetic sequences

 ## DeepSpeed Setup